calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-11-symmetric-key-cryptography-1.md

 - Decryption is done by replacing each letter $x$ by $\pi^{-1}(x)$.
 - This scheme is still not secure, since we can try all possibilities on a *modern* computer.

 To attack this scheme, we use frequency analysis.
 Calculate the frequency of each letter and compare it with the actual distribution of English letters.
-Also, we could use bigrams (2-letters)
+We could also use *bigrams* (2-letters) for calculating the frequency.

 #### Vigenère Cipher

 - A polyalphabetic substitution
 - Given a key length $m$, take key $k = (k_1, k_2, \dots, k_m)$.
-- For the $i$-th letter $x$, set $j = i \pmod m$.
+- For the $i$-th letter $x$, set $j = i \bmod m$.
 - Encryption is done by replacing $x$ by $x + k_{j}$.
 - Decryption is done by replacing $x$ by $x - k_j$.

-To attack this scheme, find the key length by *index of coincidence*.
+To attack this scheme, find the key length by [*index of coincidence*](https://en.wikipedia.org/wiki/Index_of_coincidence).
 Then use frequency analysis.

 #### Hill Cipher